dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-03-14-bitcoin-privacy-best-practices.md

 trans­ac­tions will ensure that your privacy is protected going forward.
 While CoinJoin trans­ac­tions are nuanced, user-friendly software exists to help you create and automate these kinds of trans­ac­tions.
-Samourai's [Whirlpool](https://samouraiwallet.com/whirlpool)is a great solution for Android users, for example.
+Samourai's [Whirlpool](https://samouraiwallet.com/whirlpool) is a great solution for Android users, for example.
 There is also JoinMarket, which, thanks to projects like [JoininBox](https://github.com/openoms/joininbox), can be set up quite easily on your own node.
 Note that Swan offers the ability to [auto-withdraw your